Anmol-Baranwal/MongoDB-Query-Fetcher/Queries_Explanation.md

 ## Examples with Explanation

-:information_source: You can test the queries online here: https://mongoplayground.net/ .
-Get the json sample data [here](https://github.com/Anmol-Baranwal/Internship-FullStack-Project/blob/main/data/stats.json).
+:information_source: You can test the queries online using tools such as [MongoDB Playground](https://mongoplayground.net/) or offline tool [MongoDB Compass](https://www.mongodb.com/products/compass).
+To get a sample JSON data, please visit [this link](https://github.com/Anmol-Baranwal/Internship-FullStack-Project/blob/main/data/stats.json).

+Get the json sample data [here].

 <hr>